sksamra/DSC180B_B04_Capstone/README.md

     python3 run.py visualize

 •   The configuration files for the data step are stored in config/visualize-params.json.
-The output will include 7 sets of charts: Gene Spread Variance Histogram, SRA Linear Correlation between SRA chart, MA-Plot 3x3 chart, Heat Map 3x3 chart, 3x3 Histogram, 9x9 Correlation Matrix and a Disorder Venn Diagram.
+The output will include multiple sets of charts: Gene Spread Variance Histogram, SRA Linear Correlation between SRA chart, MA-Plot 2x2 chart, Heat Map 2x2 chart, 2x2 Histogram, 4x4 Correlation Matrix and a Disorder Venn Diagram.
 Each chart type has flexible settings to control the input and layout for the charts as shown below:

     "gene_hist" : {
         "enable" : 1,